-Camps, hotels and lodges that cater to overseas visitors will serve a very international fare, and while Malawi is still catching up with it's more developed neighbors in the quality of it's cuisine, the food is generally of a good level.
+Camps, hotels and lodges that cater to overseas visitors will serve a very international fare, and while Malawi is still catching up with its more developed neighbors in the quality of its cuisine, the food is generally of a good level.

 Tipping is not compulsory but always enthusiastically received if you are happy with the service and would like to tip.
 We recommend that you tip your specialist guides approximately U$5 per guest per day.
 This is normally given direct to your guide at the end of your stay.
 It is also a nice gesture to tip the general camp/lodge staff.
 Here we recommend about U$3 per guest per day.
 This should be placed in the communal tipping box.
 To tip Porters we recommend about U$1.

 The currency of Malawi is the Kwacha.
 We recommend that you check the exchange rate close to the time of your travel.
 You can buy Kwacha in Malawi and it is useful for buying items from local shops.
 Lodges accept and prefer payment in US dollars.
-Credit cards are not widely accepted in Malawi, even at many of the lodges, and there are few ATM machines.
+Credit cards are not widely accepted in Malawi, even at many of the lodges, and there are few ATMs.
 We would therefore recommend you take plenty of US dollars cash with you in order to pay locally for drinks and extra activities at your lodge.

 Conservative casual wear is generally acceptable everywhere, but revealing clothes should be avoided if you are traveling away from the major cities or from your beach lodge.
-There is a fairly large muslim population in Malawi and so women may feel more comfortable if they keep shoulders and knees covered when walking around.
+There is a fairly large Muslim population in Malawi and so women may feel more comfortable if they keep shoulders and knees covered when walking around.